 Best Assortments by Amazon

-OriginalLine capsules are also available on Amazon where you are not locked into a minimum quantity of 50.
+One can also find these capsules at Amazon where you are not locked into a minimum quantity of 50.
 We can also see some limited edition packs with the quantity of 10 or 20.
 To have a taste of numerous flavors, variety packs are also available allowing getting familiar with different flavors.
 Many people prefer to buy from here as there are no bounds for anything and things are transparent.
-Most of the people purchasing capsules from Amazon also have coupons to get some more price cut-offs.
+Most of the people purchasing capsules from here also have coupons to get some more price cut-offs.
 Moreover, buying larger quantity pack cuts the price by 30-50%, so consider picking larger packs if you are familiar with the flavors and know what you are buying.
 Amazon Prime customers get extra discount and free delivery on making regular purchases.

 How to Save money on Nespresso Capsules